josephgodwinkimani/laravel-inertia-react-starter/README.md

 ## License

-The Laravel framework, Laravel Breeze and this repository is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework, Laravel Breeze, TW Elements and this repository is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).